farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_05_Lab5_Ex1_Manage_DLP_Policies.md

         - In the search results, select the **IP Address** check box and then select **Add**.

      - Scroll down to the **User notifications** section, set the **Use notifications to inform your users and help educate them on the proper use of sensitive info** toggle switch to **On**.

+    - In the **Policy tips** section, select the **Customize the policy tip text** check box.
+Microsoft 365's default policy tip says: **Your email message conflicts with a policy in your organization.** Holly wants you to customize the Policy Tip message. <br/>

+    Enter the following text in this field: **ATTENTION!
+You have entered sensitive information (an IP address) in this message.
+You will not be prevented from sending this message, but please review whether the recipients are authorized to see this sensitive data.**

     - In the **Incident reports** section, verify the **Send an alert to admins when a rule match occurs** toggle switch is set to **On** (if necessary, set it to **On**)